thisdot/open-source/CONTRIBUTING.md

 Before you submit your Pull Request (PR) consider the following guidelines:

 - Search [GitHub](https://github.com/thisdot/open-source/pulls) for an open or closed PR that relates to your submission.
-Help us reduce duplication of effort.
+Help us reduce redundancies.
 - Make your changes in your forked repository as a new git branch:

   ```shell